BSOTS: Asset Protection and Security

 Edged Weapon Defense

-The most common edged weapon attacks occur without warning and within arm’s reach of the intended victim.
+The most common edged weapon attacks occur without warning and within arms reach of the intended victim.
 Security officers often interact closely with people and may not initially see the edged weapon.
 In this course, George Demetriou demonstrates instinctive defensive techniques for the security officer.
 Both armed and unarmed security officers will learn how to respond when surprised by sudden, aggressive arm motions by countering the edged weapon threat and gaining positional and tactical advantage.

-Evaluate and Use Non-Verbal Messages (Part II)
+Evaluate and Use Non-Verbal Messages (2 modules)

 Handcuffing Techniques